terraform-google-modules/terraform-example-foundation/1-org/README.md

 <td><a href="../0-bootstrap">0-bootstrap</a></td>
 <td>Bootstraps a Google Cloud organization, creating all the required resources
 and permissions to start using the Cloud Foundation Toolkit (CFT).
-This step also configures a CI/CD pipeline for foundations code in subsequent stages.</td>
+This step also configures a Foundation Pipeline for foundations code in subsequent stages.</td>
 </tr>
 <tr>